 Live entertainment is the main draw of the Tulsa Arts District, with live performances held at the outdoor Guthrie Green amphitheater and top-notch festivals like Hop Jam and Blue Whale Comedy Festival hosted at area venues.
 Park your car at Cain’s Ballroom, The Vanguard or the Tulsa Theater hours before your concert starts and visit the array of unique art galleries just a short walk away.
 Glass and paper art installations await at 108 Contemporary, while the Tulsa Glassblowing School enlists studio professionals to demonstrate their fine craft for the public to see.
 After the night’s shows come to a close, stop by the Valkyrie or Bar 46 a visit for a craft cocktail, or channel your leftover energy into some late-night dancing at Club Majestic.

 In addition to its famous art attractions, the Tulsa Arts District is also the home base for the Tulsa Symphony Orchestra, and offers a variety of family-friendly destinations like the Woody Guthrie Center filled with relics and exhibits focused on the folk music icon.
 After exploring the area with Tulsa Bicycle Tours, grab a quick bite to eat from Coney Island Hot Weiners, or fuel up with offerings at Laffa Medi-Eastern Restaurant & Bar or Mexicali Border Café.
-Visitors can also pick up delectable chocolate truffles from Glacier Bean to Bar before meeting a friend for coffee at Chimera or Gypsy Coffee House.
+Visitors can also pick up delectable chocolate truffles from Glacier Dessert Bar before meeting a friend for coffee at Chimera or Gypsy Coffee House.
 Popular events like the Williams Route 66 Marathon & Half Marathon or the monthly First Friday Art Crawl are other great opportunities to spend some quality time getting to know the neighborhood.

 In recent years, Tulsa’s Pearl District, one of the oldest neighborhoods in the city, has seen a return to the area’s original pedestrian-friendly, multi-use atmosphere as a premier arts and entertainment destination.
 Anchored by Tulsa Centennial Park, guests and locals can now stroll down the section of Peoria Avenue that once went by the name of Pearl and enjoy views of the downtown skyline while walking.